Verci87/OED-Expanded-Ryan/spells.md

 # Cleric Spells

-these spells were already listed in x-campaign-material\arcana obscura
+these spells were already listed in the arcana obscura section of the x-campaign-material appendix

 ## 1st Level: